 N-terminal acetylation and/or C-terminal amidation.

 N-acetyl and C-amide closely mimic internal sequences as they have uncharged ends.
-In addition, these blocking groups improve resistance to enzymatic degradation.
-It should be noted that as expected, this charge neutralization also often results in deacreased solubility.
+It should be noted that as expected, this charge neutralization also often results in decreased solubility.

 Peptides are charged molecules.
 Standard reversed-phase HPLC purification allows for the isolation of pure peptides that are further freeze-dried yielding peptides preparations that comprise trifluoroacetate (= tfa = CF3COO-) as counterion.

 Some applications require the removal of tfa.
 We offer ion exchange option to acetate (CH3COO-) or chloride (Cl-) salts.